 Sao Tsutsumi [padding carry wrap]

 Whilst sari gift wraps are great, you can use any type of fabric for gift wrapping such as silk, cotton, rayon, and nylon.
 Silk gift wraps are usually a lot more high end due to how expensive the material is.
-If you want to buy a sari gift wrap, you can get one here.
-If you don't want to buy a sari gift wrap and already have some lovely material then cut it into squares and get started wrapping your eco gifts!
+If you want to buy a sari gift wrap, you can get one here or If you already have some lovely material, then cut it into squares and get started wrapping your eco gifts!